stassa/louise/README.md

 Sort metarules are the kind of metarules normally defined by a user and found throughout the MIL literature.
-They are also widely used in ILP more generally as well as in data mining and program sythesis.
+They are also widely used in ILP more generally as well as in data mining and program synthesis.

 Sort metarules are specialised, in the sense that their universally quantified first-order variables are _shared_ between literals.
 For example, in the _Chain_